IHLC Results – 🇫🇮 Finland 3-2 United States 🇺🇸 – 05 Jan 2019

 The result shows how much Finnish hockey has grown since the last time they played for a World Junior medal in Vancouver.
 In 2006, goalie Tuukka Rask stole the show for the Finns with his quarter-final heroics versus Sweden and Bronze medal-winning performance against the Americans.
 Thirteen years later, Suomi is on top of the world.

-This was the first IIHF gold medal game played at Rogers Arena since Sidney Crosby scored the 3-2 overtime winner against the Americans in the 2010 Olympic final.
+This was the first IIHF Gold medal game played at Rogers Arena since Sidney Crosby scored the 3-2 overtime winner against the Americans in the 2010 Olympic final.
 The arena also hosted the 2006 World Junior final, where Canada blanked Russia 5-0.

 An added bonus for Vancouver fans was watching three future Canucks prospects in the final.
 Defenceman Quinn Hughes was a minutes monster and forward Tyler Madden also played a big role for the U.S. during the tournament.
 Finnish defenceman Toni Utunen, who broke Canadian hearts with his 2-1 quarter-final overtime winner against the host team, also showed good upside.